TheOceanCleanup/AIDataPipeLine/ModelTraining/README.md

 # Training and registering models with Azure ML

 This repo provides the required items to train and register models within Azure ML.

 The subdirectories contain the following:

-- `skeleton_files`: These files are basics for creating a new Run within AzureML. `train.py` takes the provided datasets and parameters, and uses these to orchestrate the training of the model.
+- `skeleton_files/`:  These files are basics for creating a new Run within AzureML. `train.py` takes the provided datasets and parameters, and uses these to orchestrate the training of the model.
 This code is run within the training environment on AzureML, which is either a locally or within Compute cluster on AzureML, but all organized through AzureML.
-- `examples`:       These are implementations of the skeleton files for some example models.
+- `examples/`:        These are implementations of the skeleton files for some example models.

 # Getting started